Breeder of third generation Minuet cats, the pride of cat lovers, and the kings and queens of the cat world.

-The biggest clue when looking for a good cattery is the place where the kitten is coming from.
+The biggest clue when looking for a good cattery is the place where the kitten comes from.
 To find a kitten that is most likely to be well-

 Tiny Lions Napoleons is a small pet-

 We invite you on a photo tour of our home to see how our cats live.
-Anyone interested in one of our kittens is always welcome to tour the home in person.
+Anyone interested in one of our kittens is always welcome to tour our home in person.

-This is Claude’s sanctuary, where he and our other cats go when we leave the house to keep them safe from harassment from the dogs, should that happen behind our backs.
+This is the cats’ main level sanctuary, where they go when we leave the house to keep them safe from harassment from the dogs, should that happen behind our backs.

 Our cats took over our son’s room when he went off to college.
 The idea of taking out the bed did not go over well with the cats.
 They use it for lounging and to play on.
 I find that it’s an essential piece of furniture for them.

-Cat toys and cat condos can be found throughout the house.
-These condos are quick safe havens for the cats when they can’t get into their room quickly.
-For any cat living with dogs, it is always smart to have a place where it can climb to safety, no matter how friendly the dogs are with it.
+Cat toys and condos can be found throughout the house.
+These condos are quick safe havens for when the cats want peace from the dogs or other cats.
+For any cat living with dogs, it is always smart to have a place where it can climb to safety, no matter how friendly the dogs are.

-My office.
-When we got our Napoleons, I had a friend make these beautiful shelves so they could join me while I do office work.
-My dog is always ever faithfully by my side, so it was necessary to add the shelves for a safety measure–just in case.
+When we got our Minuets, I had a friend make these beautiful shelves so they could join me while I do office work.
+My dog is always faithfully by my side, so it was necessary to add the shelves for a safety measure–just in case.

 Josie chilling in the bathroom connected to the office, one of her favorite places.
 Another favorite is in a cubby hole above the bathtub (to the right, not visible), where she can seclude herself out of sight.

-Photo taken by our wildlife camera outside our garage one night.
+This is a photo taken by our wildlife camera outside our garage one night.
 This mountain lion is only one of a few that live in the area.
 I’ve run across a pair of them feeding on a deer during broad daylight behind the house.
-We love our wildlife out here but our little lions (our Napoleons) stay inside, for obvious reasons.
+We love our wildlife out here but our little lions (our Minuets) stay inside, for obvious reasons.

 This is the nursery we added to the house, where new litters will be born and kept in peace and quiet from the rest of the animals in the house.
 They will arguably have the best views.
 Currently, the nursery has in-